beyarkay/vvim/README.md

 ## In Progress
+- Replace the two broken sensors
+- Add a category to allow the glove to predict that no key is being pressed.
+- (Re)train the ML model

+## To Do
 - Write some sort of visualiser to live track sensor data, actual key presses, and predicted key presses.
 Visualiser should:
     - `tail` the `keys.log` keys.log file and the `glove_measurements.log`